IET/CORE "Cal Grant" Scholarship Program: Does Providing an Early Commitment of Financial Aid Make a Difference?REAP Project

 REAP analyzed data collected on the randomly selected award winners and non-winners and determined that, as a whole, each group was identical on average in observable characteristics (other than receiving the scholarship award, or treatment).
 In order to explore whether different timing and different amounts of the first-year tuition awards lead to different impacts, the students were randomly assigned to different treatment sub-groups, as follows:

-need-based scholarship for first-year—full tuition; notified early: 61 studentszhi yuan) for universities and majors].were randomly selected by REAP for a 5000 yuan scholarship and notified in March, 2008 [more than three months before the university entrance exam and the following deadline for submitting their official choices/application (
+- need-based scholarship for first-year—full tuition; notified early: 61 students were randomly selected by REAP for a 5000 yuan scholarship and notified in March, 2008 (more than three months before the university entrance exam and the following deadline for submitting their official choices/application for universities and majors)

 REAP is also following the 352 poor, third-year students who were considered, but not selected for a scholarship.